joshb738/Kickstarter-Analysis/README.md

   <img src="Resources/Outcomes_vs_Goals.png" width="900"/>
 </p>

-### Challenges and Difficulties Encountered
+#### Challenges and Difficulties Encountered
-I was fortunate enough not to encounter many difficulties or challenges  for this analysis, however additional research was needed for image resizing and .
+I was fortunate enough not to encounter many difficulties or challenges  for this analysis, however additional research was needed for image allignment and resizing.

 ## Results